promanenko/gigaspaces-sbp-jekyll/spring-data-basic.markdown

 This section describes how to define query methods.
-The basic concept: user defines methods using a specific query syntax as method name, the XAP repository proxy then derives these methods into XAP queries.
+The basic concept: user defines methods using a specific query syntax as method name, the XAP repository proxy derives these methods into XAP queries.
 A full explanation of this mechanism can be found at [Spring Data Reference](http://docs.spring.io/spring-data/data-commons/docs/1.9.1.RELEASE/reference/html/#repositories.query-methods).
 In this document only basic usage will be explained.

 # Query Methods